Geethen/gee4ec/content/post/practical-9.md

 **Import data**

 For this practical, you will be required to import Landsat-8 surface reflectance and Sentinel-1 Ground Range Detected imagery (GRD) data.
 Rename these as l8sr and s1 respectively.
-You have been provided with reference points dataset (four feature collections within the imports section).
+You have been provided with a reference points dataset (four feature collections within the imports section).
 However, you have the functionality within GEE to create your own reference points for each of the four classes of interest i.e. water, built-up areas, tree-cover, and other.

 ***